httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Dictionaries {#dictionary}

 Dictionaries are unordered maps of key-value pairs, where the keys are identifiers ({{identifier}}) and the values are items ({{item}}).
-There can be between 1 and 1024 members, and keys are required to be unique.
+There can be from 1 to 1024 members, and keys are required to be unique.

 In the textual HTTP serialisation, keys and values are separated by "=" (without whitespace), and key/value pairs are separated by a comma with optional whitespace.
 Duplicate keys MUST cause parsing to fail.